kubernetes/ingress-nginx/docs/user-guide/configmap.md

 ## compute-full-forwarded-for

 Append the remote address to the X-Forwarded-For header instead of replacing it.
 When this option is enabled, the upstream application is responsible for extracting the client IP based on its own list of trusted proxies.

+## proxy-add-original-uri-header

+Adds an X-Original-Uri header with the original request URI to the backend request

 ## enable-opentracing